MarcyLeite/indamo-web-client/CONTRIBUTING.md

-# Contributing to Indamo Web Client
+# Contributing to Yara Web Client

-Thanks for contributing with Indamo Web Client!
+Thanks for contributing with Yara Web Client!

 ## 👨‍💻 Development Environment